gavv/gavv.github.io/content/articles/016-dell-xps15.md

 ----

-## Video
+# Video

-### 3.5K OLED display
+## 3.5K OLED display

 <div class="flex_table">
   <div class="flex_th">WORKS</div>
 </div>

-I'm using Xfce + i3 on Debian, and I needed several tweeks to adjust apps for high resolution.
-I don't know whether these tweeks are needed on GNOME and KDE or on other distros.
+I'm using Xfce + i3 on Debian, and I needed several tweaks to adjust apps for high resolution.
+I don't know whether these tweaks are needed on GNOME and KDE or on other distros.

 *Note: all these changes will fully apply only after restart.*